randomtruffles/Dominion_League/faq.md

 #### Do we play rated or unrated games?

-League games are unrated.
-One reason for this is that rated games do not allow specifying the starting player.
+All custom table games, including League games, are unrated.

 #### Which cardlists do we play with?

 The default is to respect the disliked and banned cardlists, and to use no other special rules (such as "Extra Plunder").
 These are also the default settings for a table on Dominion Online.
-Players can agree to make changes to this, such as respecting the liked cardlist.
+Players can agree to make certain changes to this, such as respecting the liked cardlist.
 See [table settings](/rules#4.5), [table settings reference](/rules#4.6), and [modifying table settings](/rules#4.7) for more information.

 #### What are cardlists?